 Thank You Loki for Your help.

 Thank you, K for your alliance.

 I unlocked the final set of three locks.

 The ritual then directed that the three candles should be allowed to burn to socket.

-Oddly enough, the candles were labeled as having a 4 hour burn time, and the ritual lasted about one half hour, all told.
+Oddly enough, though the candles were labeled as having a 4 hour burn time, the ritual lasted about one half hour, all told.

 But within the next hour, all three burned out completely.
 O.o

 Today the meditation focused on the blade which is the sword that was forged by Loki, Lævateinn

 This day’s meditation had me opening the – now unlocked – box where Lævateinn is kept.